 Writing a Single-Condition Specification

-Implementing with a lambda expression is the simplest approach.
+Implementing it as a lambda expression is the simplest approach.

 public class ProductSpecifications {